At a glance

 The Greenworks G40 battery platform covers the core garden tool categories – mowers, strimmers, hedge trimmers and blowers.
 It is not as widely supported as the Bosch Power for ALL or EGO systems but the range is adequate for a basic cordless garden tool collection.
 Runtime with the 2.0Ah battery is approximately 25-35 minutes at mixed speed – adequate for a small to medium garden in a single session.

 The 4.0Ah battery extends runtime to 45-55 minutes.
-At the price of the tool itself, a large-capacity battery represents a significant additional investment relative to the blower – worth factoring in when comparing total cost against the Bosch, which offers better performance at a proportionally smaller battery premium.
+Relative to the tool’s entry-level positioning, a large-capacity battery represents a meaningful additional investment – worth factoring in when comparing total cost against the Bosch, which offers better performance at a proportionally smaller battery premium.
+For most small-garden users, the 2.0Ah battery included with the kit version covers a single autumn session without needing a top-up.

 Performance and limitations